Champlain College

 Security Science and Technology

 Security Science and Technology has 69 graduates earning $70,586 year-one and $101,401 year-four, ROI grade B, debt-to-earnings 0.412.
 Champlain's cybersecurity program has a national reputation and clear employer pipelines into federal agencies and defense contractors.
 The Vermont location may seem incongruous with Washington D.C.-focused hiring, but remote work norms and Champlain's deliberate employer relationships mitigate geography.
-The four-year trajectory to $101k is among the strongest in this batch.
+The four-year trajectory to $101k is among the strongest in our dataset.

 Design and Applied Arts